A Mixture Model to Detect Edges in Sparse Co-expression Graphs: Statistical Model and Estimation

 \subsection{Implementation Notes}

-In the description of the mixture model and the parameter estimation via the EM algorithm, we side-stepped a couple of issues that should be addressed.
+There are a couple of challenges related to the parameter estimation via the EM algorithm which should be addressed.
 First, the complete set of pairwise correlation coefficients, and thus the normalized weights, $w_{mn}$, cannot be assumed to be mutually independent.
-Conditionally, they are all asymptotically normally distributed with variance $1/(N-3)$, but for a fixed $m$, some $w_{mn}$ will be correlated.
+Conditionally, they are all asymptotically normally distributed with variance $\frac{1}{N-3}$, but for a fixed $m$, some $w_{mn}$ may be correlated.
 Second, obtaining estimates based on all $K$ pairwise correlations is time-consuming and requires storing a very large matrix in the computer's memory, since the values of the indicator variables, $\hat{b}_{jmn}$, for each pair of genes must be updated in each iteration of the EM algorithm.

 When the number of genes is large, as is the case in the applications which motivated this paper, we propose taking a random sample of $G'<G$ genes (e.g., $G'=1000$) and fitting the mixture model to this random subset.
 Using the smaller subset of genes greatly improves computational efficiency and yields highly accurate estimates.
 Furthermore, randomly selecting a subset of the genes allows us to assume that the remaining weights used in the (complete data) likelihood function are \textit{approximately} independent.
 With the estimates obtained from the random subset, it is then possible to compute the posterior probabilities (\ref{eq:posterior_prob}) for all $K$ pairs, even on a computer with standard memory capacity.

-It was mentioned earlier that the mixture model increases power through shrinkage estimation and is computationally efficient due to its parsimony, but the particular form of the mixture model has an additional benefit: it allows us to estimate how many pairs of genes are correctly (or incorrectly) classified as co-expressed.
-Specifically, we can decide for each edge, $mn$, if it is included in the graph based on whether the null posterior probability of $w_{mn}$ is sufficiently small.
-That is, for a predetermined posterior probability ratio threshold, $T>1$, we solve
+In addition to computational efficiency and increasing power through shrinkage estimation, the mixture model allows us to estimate how many pairs of genes are correctly (or incorrectly) classified as co-expressed.
+Specifically, for a predetermined posterior probability ratio threshold, $T>1$, we solve